You are here

 So the General Assembly convened on January 14, 1947 to elect Georgia’s new Governor.
 Legend has it that some of Eugene’s followers found a shaky precedent giving the state legislature permission to choose the next Governor.
 Since there was no Republican nominee, some of Eugene’s legislative supporters figured they could then write-in a candidate with enough votes to be second or third to what Eugene had.
 So, they chose Eugene’s son Herman on January 15, 1947 (where they may or may not have forged some fake votes).
 Naturally, Thompson was not too happy, so he appealed to the Georgia Supreme Court.

-All the while, outgoing Governor, Ellis Arnall, decided that this was a great big mess.
+All the while, outgoing Governor, Ellis Arnall, decided that this had turned into a great big mess.
 So he declared that he wasn’t going to leave office until it was set in stone who the new Governor would be.
 This infuriated Talmadge supporters (who didn’t like Arnall’s policies) causing fights between the different groups.
 The night Herman was elected by the General Assembly, Arnall refused to leave his office—literally.
 So Herman set up camp in the executive secretary’s desk while Arnall holed away in the governor’s office.
 The next day, Herman got into the governor’s office and changed the locks.
 So, Arnall took up camp at the information kiosk inside the Capitol.

 Thus Georgia had three governors.